MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-support-lifecycle.md

 > This article applies to Microsoft Edge versions 77 and higher.

 > [!NOTE]
 > Starting with Stable channel version 94, Microsoft Edge moved to a 4-week major release cycle cadence.
 However, we recognize that enterprise customers who manage complex environments need more time to plan and test Microsoft Edge updates.
-To help our enterprise customers who need an extended timeline to manage updates, Microsoft Edge offers an **Extended Stable option aligned to a longer, 8-week major release cycle;** this option is only available for customers with managed environments.
+To help our enterprise customers who need an extended timeline to manage updates, Microsoft Edge offers an **Extended Stable option aligned to a longer, 8-week major release cycle.** This option is only available for customers with managed environments.
 [Refer to our announcement blog post](https://blogs.windows.com/msedgedev/2021/07/15/opt-in-extended-stable-release-cycle/)

 ## Overview of the lifecycle policy for Microsoft Edge